sahana-dhar/Talentia_Appsmith/README.md

 ###### [![](https://assets.appsmith.com/git-sync/Buttons.svg)](http://localhost:8080/app/talentia-appsmith/home-662179e1602d03280b1d0965?branch=release)

+# Features
+1. ACTORS: Profile Access
+2. ACTORS: Agent Search
+3. ACTORS: Report a review
+4. AGENTS: Find a casting director's contact
+5. AGENTS: Update resume
+6. CRITICS: Post a review/rating for an actor
+7. CRITICS: Find a release date for upcoming media
+8. CRITICS: Find a role an actor has played

 # Viewing the app
 ## For specific information on how to set up and view the locally-hosted app via Docker, see our project repository (https link below).
 1. Once Docker is set up, run the appsmith container on port 8080.